Contents

 6. CSS

-Having been used mostly to specify font properties, CSS can now be used to control the entire layout of a document.
+In the early days CSS was used mostly to specify font properties.
+CSS support in browsers has been mature enough for several years now that it can be used to control the entire layout of a document.
 However, to do this efficiently requires a somewhat different approach than when tables are used to control layout.

 Structured, semantic XHTML is necessary for CSS to be able to control layout in an efficient way.